b6d/lima/docs/schemas.rst

 .. warning::

-    Having to provide ``"only"`` on Schema definition hints at bad design - why would you add a lot of fields just to remove them quickly afterwards?
+    Having to provide ``"only"`` on Schema definition hints at bad design - why would you add a lot of fields just to remove all but one of them afterwards?
 Have a look at :ref:`schema_objects` for the preferred way to selectively remove fields.

 And finally, we can't just *exclude* fields, we can *include* them too.
 So here is a user schema with fields provided via ``__lima_args__``: